Study at the School of Art

 Guest lectures and demonstrations from visiting scholars and artists bring outside perspectives and insights.

-Studio and research assistantships can provide some extra income while doing the work you love.
+Studio and research assistantships, and gallery internships can provide some extra income while doing the work you love.

 Year the School of Art was established

-Size of the brand new ARTLab building, in square feet
+Size of the ARTlab building, in square feet

 Medium options you can focus on, including ceramics, graphic design and video